ttegt/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-The individual seems to get moving earlier and has a higher peak number of steps on weekdays.
+The individual seems to get moving earlier and has a higher peak number of steps on weekdays, but is less active after the peak.